iWinston/typeorm-plus/docs/select-query-builder.md

 We used `createQueryBuilder("user")`.
 But what is "user"?
 It's just a regular SQL alias.
-We use aliases everywhere in except when we work with selected data.
+We use aliases everywhere, except when we work with selected data.

 `createQueryBuilder("user")` is equivalent to: